 What could be more romantic than a Nothern lights tour in Iceland?
 Imagine bundling up late at night to watch the incredible northern lights with your partner.
+That’s definitely a romantic thing to do in Iceland.
 The best places to see the northern lights are remote cabins, outdoor hot pools, and the black sand beaches, all of which can be reached on one of the many northern lights tours.
 If you are staying in Reykjavik and can only go for a night, there are tour companies that offer 3-5 hour tours.
 These will pick you up and drop you off at your accommodation.

 For adventurous couples, there is nothing more thrilling than a horseback ride across the barren Icelandic moors or black sand beaches.
 There are various tour companies across Iceland that offer horseback riding alone, or tour companies that can arrange a package of different activities, that includes horseback riding, during your time here.